How heat pumps achieve energy savings and CO2 emissions reduction

 The total CO2 reduction potential of 1.2 billion tonnes is about 6% of the global emissions!
 This is one of the largest that a single technology can offer, and this technology is already available in the marketplace.
 And with higher efficiencies in power plants as well as for the heat pump itself, the future global emissions saving potential is even 16%.

 In some regions of the world, heat pumps already play an important role in energy systems.
 But if this technology is to achieve more widespread use, a decisive effort is needed to stimulate heat pump markets and to further optimize the technology.
 It is encouraging that a number of governments and utilities are strongly supporting heat pumps.
 In all cases, it is important to ensure that both heat pump applications and policies are based on a careful assessment of the facts, drawn from as wide an experience base as possible.
-The IEA Heat Pump Centre sees it as one of its key roles to ensure that these facts are available to a wide audience, including policymakers, utilities, market parties, and heat pump users.
+The IEA Heat Pump Centre sees it as one of its key roles to ensure that these facts are available to a wide audience, including policymakers, utilities, market parties, and heat pump installation Elgin, IL.